kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 ### Parallel execution for Jobs {#parallel-jobs}

-There are three main types of task suitable to run as a Job:
+There are three main types of tasks suitable to run as a Job:

 1. Non-parallel Jobs
    - normally, only one Pod is started, unless the Pod fails.